 Peter Adderton has served as a member of our board of directors since June 2019.
-Starting from 2000, Mr. Adderton is a Director and Founder of Boost Mobile, a wireless telecommunications brand based in Australia.
-Under his leadership, Boost Mobile USA was purchased by Nextel/Sprint and remains a wholly owned subsidiary of Sprint Nextel.
+Starting from 2000, Mr. Adderton is a member of the board of directors and Founder of Boost Mobile, a wireless telecommunications brand based in Australia.
+Under his leadership, Boost Mobile USA was purchased by Nextel/Sprint and remains a wholly owned subsidiary of Nextel/Sprint.
 Prior to founding Boost Mobile, Peter founded Amp'd Mobile, a wireless company and Mandalay Digital, now Digital Turbine, a mobile solutions provider.
 At Mandalay Digital, Peter was the Company's CEO and Director leading it to become a Nasdaq listed company.
 Peter graduated from Sydney Technical College.
 We believe Mr. Adderton is qualified to serve on our board of directors due to his operational and marketing expertise.